EFForg/starttls-everywhere/RULES.md

 # Policy rule configuration format

 The TLS policy file is a `json` file which conforms to the following specification.
-These fields are draw inspiration from the [MTA-STS policy file format](https://tools.ietf.org/html/rfc8461) as well as [Chromium's HSTS Preload List](https://hstspreload.org/).
+These fields draw inspiration from the [MTA-STS policy file format](https://tools.ietf.org/html/rfc8461) as well as [Chromium's HSTS Preload List](https://hstspreload.org/).
 The basic file format will be JSON.
 Example:

 ```